auth0/docs/articles/best-practices/rules.md

 ### `auth0` object

-The `auth0` object is an instance of the [Management API Client](https://github.com/auth0/node-auth0#management-api-client) (defined in the [node-auth0](https://github.com/auth0/node-auth0) Node.js client library), and provides limited access to the [Auth0 Management API](/api/management/v2).
+The `auth0` object is a specially restricted instance of [`ManagementClient`](https://github.com/auth0/node-auth0#management-api-client) (defined in the [node-auth0](https://github.com/auth0/node-auth0) Node.js client library), and provides limited access to the [Auth0 Management API](/api/management/v2).
 It is primarily used for [updating metadata](/rules/guides/metadata#update-metadata) associated with the [`user`](#user-object) object from within a rule.

 ::: note
-The [access token](/tokens/overview-access-tokens) associated with the `auth0` object has scopes limited to `read:users` and `update:users` only.
-Typically, these are sufficient for the majority of operations we recommend being performed from within a rule.
-However, if you require additional scope(s) then you will need to employ an alternative means of [access to the Management API](/api/management/v2/tokens).
+As well as being restricted (i.e. supporting a limited number of `ManagementClient` methods for `user` access only), the [access token](/tokens/overview-access-tokens) associated with the `auth0` object has scopes limited to `read:users` and `update:users`.
+Typically, all of this is sufficient for the majority of operations we recommend being performed from within a rule.
+However, if you need access to the full range of msupported methods, and/or access to additional scope(s), then you will need to employ an alternative means of accessing the Management API - typically, by instanciating an independant instance of [`ManagementClient`](https://github.com/auth0/node-auth0#management-api-client).
+This will give you access to all current capabilities, including logic like automatic retries on `429` errors, and if you only require the default scopes then you can even initialize the new instance using the token assocaited with the `auth0` object.
 :::

 Like the [`context`](#context-object) object (described below), the `auth0` object contains security sensitive information, so you should not pass it to any external or third party service.
 Further, the Auth0 Management API is both [rate limited](/policies/rate-limits#management-api-v2) and subject to latency, so you should be judicious regarding [how often calls are made](#minimize-api-requests).